-Everyone forgets things at some time.
-How often have you misplaced your car keys or forgotten the name of a person you just met?
+Everyone forgets things at times.
+Perhaps you misplace your car keys or forget the name of a person you just met.

-If you're experiencing memory problems, talk to your doctor to get a timely diagnosis and appropriate care.
+If you're having memory problems, talk to your health care provider to get a diagnosis and appropriate care.

 Memory loss and aging

-Normal age-related memory loss doesn't prevent you from living a full and productive life.
-For example, you may forget a person's name, but recall it later in the day.
-You might misplace your glasses occasionally.
-Or maybe you find that you need to make lists more often than in the past in order to remember appointments or tasks.
+Normal age-related memory loss doesn't cause a significant disruption in your daily life.
+For example, you might occasionally forget a person's name, but recall it later in the day.
+You might misplace your glasses sometimes.
+Or maybe you need to make lists more often than in the past to remember appointments or tasks.

-These changes in memory are generally manageable and don't disrupt your ability to work, live independently or maintain a social life.
+These changes in memory are generally manageable and don't affect your ability to work, live independently or maintain a social life.

 Memory loss and dementia

 The word "dementia" is an umbrella term used to describe a set of symptoms, including impairment in memory, reasoning, judgment, language and other thinking skills.
-Dementia begins gradually in most cases, worsens over time and significantly impairs a person's abilities in work, social interactions and relationships.
+Dementia usually begins gradually, worsens over time and impairs a person's abilities in work, social interactions and relationships.

-Often, memory loss is one of the first or more recognizable signs of dementia.
-Other early signs may include:
+Often, memory loss that disrupts your life is one of the first or more-recognizable signs of dementia.
+Other early signs might include: